stefanhaustein/flowgrid/src/main/assets/documentation.md

 (c) 2016 Stefan Haustein, Zurich, Switzerland.

-Thanks to Jerry Morrison, Mareike Klisch and Pat Coleman for inspiration and help with testing this app.
+Thanks to Janine Breitbarth, Pat Coleman, Mareike Klisch, Jerry Morrison and Mario Zechner for inspiration and help with testing this app.